ballerina-guides/integration-tutorials/file-processing/README.md

     }
     ```

-7. Define a `mysql:Client` object to interact with the database.
+7. Define a [`mysql:Client`](https://central.ballerina.io/ballerinax/mysql/latest#Client) object to interact with the database.
 Import the `ballerinax/mysql` module to use the `mysql` client.
 Also import the [ballerinax/mysql.driver](https://central.ballerina.io/ballerinax/mysql.driver/latest) driver module as `import ballerinax/mysql.driver as _;` to use the latest MySQL driver required to connect to and interact with the MySQL server.
-Using as `as _` tells the compiler that the specific module won't be used explicilty in the source.
+Using `as _` tells the compiler that the specific module won't be used explicilty in the source.

     ```ballerina
     final mysql:Client db =
         check new mysql:Client(host, user, password, database, port);
     ```

-8. Introduce the module `init` function and create the output directories if they do not exist.
+8. Introduce the [module `init` function](https://ballerina.io/learn/by-example/init-function/) and create the output directories if they do not exist.
 Also use the `db` client to create the `Persons` table if it does not exist already.

     ```ballerina
     function init() returns error? {